lansuite/lansuite/docs/development-api-docs.md

 $ composer install
 $ bin/phpdoc run --progressbar -t ./docs/
 ```

-This will generate the documenation in a HTML-format below the `docs`-Folder
+This will generate the documentation in an HTML-format below the `docs`-Folder.